Heidi Van Horne

-Heidi Van Horne is an American actress, pin-up model, producer and newspaper columnist.
+Heidi Van Horne is an American actress, pin-up model, filmmaker and newspaper columnist.

 Life

-She was born in New Jersey.
-At the age of 14, she was cast in Dazed and Confused by director Richard Linklater thru which she was "Taft-Hartley'd" into the Screen Actors Guild), and thus launching her professional acting career.
+Horne was born in New Jersey.
+At the age of 14, she was cast in Dazed and Confused by director Richard Linklater through which she was "Taft-Hartley'd" into the Screen Actors Guild), and thus launching her professional acting career.

-She has acted in independent films and on TV series, including ER, The O.C. and Gilmore Girls; and as herself including appearing as the prize girl on the revival of The Gong Show with Dave Attell for Comedy Central and Happy Madison Productions.
+Horne has acted in independent films and on TV series, including Days of Our Lives, ER, The O.C. and Gilmore Girls; and as herself including appearing as the prize girl on the revival of The Gong Show with Dave Attell for Comedy Central and Happy Madison Productions.

-She wrote a regular columns for Hearst Publications' Houston Chronicle from 2008-2018 that were syndicated in 14 markets across the U.S. and has authored pieces for other publications, such as Rewire.org and Traditional Rod & Kulture.
+Horne wrote two popular newspaper columns for Hearst Publications' Houston Chronicle from 2008-2018, "Heidi's Pics", a weekly top section cover story, and "Heidi's Customs & Classics", a biweekly section cover story that was syndicated in 14 markets across the U.S. and the columns' corresponding blogs at chron.com She has authored pieces for other publications, such as Rewire.org and Traditional Rod & Kulture.